learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

   - These pronouns are shown on various printables (including nametags) and pages across the website (including attendance)
 - Now strip any leading or trailing whitespace in user searches
 - Added QSD blocks to the alerts on the student profile page
+- Fixed a rare bug in the profile form when the `allow_change_grade_level` tag was set to True

 Accounting
 ~~~~~~~~~~